ricardocajo/flink/README.md

 You can access Confluent Control Center at [localhost:9021](http://localhost:9021)

-TODO - You can access Hazelcast Management Center at [localhost:8080](http://localhost:8080).
-The cluster is setup in developer mode (i.e.: no security), so you will need to click the "Enable" dev mode button before you can access the cluster data.
+You can access Flink's JobManager at [localhost:8082](http://localhost:8082)

 You can tear down your environment by running
 ```bash